Larissa Tago Takeda

 Larissa Tago Takeda (武田 羅梨沙 多胡, Takeda Rarisa Tago) is a Japanese voice actress from Aichi Prefecture, Japan.
 She is affiliated with I'm Enterprise.

 Early life

-Takeda's father is third-generation Japanese-Brazilian.
-Her maternal surname is Takeda, her paternal surname is Tago, her personal name is Larissa, and the Brazilian name is generally "personal name + maternal name + paternal name", thus her name is Larissa Tago Takeda.
+Takeda's parents are third-generation Japanese-Brazilians.
+Her maternal surname is Takeda, her paternal surname is Tago, her personal name is Larissa, and Brazilian names take both parents' surnames with the maternal surname followed by the paternal one, however her name is Larissa Tago Takeda with her paternal last name serving as her middle name because Takeda sounds more Japanese.